 Our Scotland rail holiday experts, along with previous travellers, provide some insightful advice.

-From Edinburgh to the Isle of Skye and Inverness to Orkney, our top five rail holidays in Scotland take you across desolate moorland, through mountain ranges and into modern cities.
+Our top five rail holidays in Scotland take you across moody moorland, through mountain ranges and into modern cities.

 Scenery-wise, the West Highland Line is one of the world’s most splendid railway journeys.